sjpcp5/obsidian_notes/Technical/Javascript/2023 Jan 23 Creating a Data Service Class.md

 }
 ```
 - import DataError into the `fleet-data-service.js`
-- looking at this file one thing can go wrong if
+- looking at this file one thing can go wrong if our switch statement doesn't have a default
+- add a default  to the switch statement
+- create a local variable `e` and instaniate a new `DataErrors`
+- we will give it the message "Invalid vehcle type" and pass it `data` then push this to the errors array
 ```
 import {Car} from '../classes/car.js';
 import {Drone} from '../classes/drone.js';